sebivenlo/ESD-2023-Springboot/quiz/quiz_questions.md

    - A. `CrudRepository` or `PagingAndSortingRepository`
    - B. `JpaRepository`
    - C. `MongoRepository`
-   - D. Both A and B
+   - D. Both RED and BLUE

 #### Search Parameters
 3. **Which HTTP method is commonly used to perform searches in Spring Data REST?**